-CIBIS is a masterplan for the regeneration of an existing business park to create a vibrant new office community in Jakarta, Indonesia.
-Inspired by the Javenese planning concept of the ‘alun alun’ – the traditional town square and heart of civic activity – the design focuses on a central square.
-The square features a Banyan tree, which is a symbol of power and success in Javanese culture.
+CIBIS is a 12-hectare masterplan for a vibrant new office community in Jakarta, Indonesia.
+Inspired by the Javenese planning concept of the ‘alun alun’ – the traditional town square and heart of civic activity – the design focuses on a central square which incorporates a Banyan tree, which is a symbol of power and success in Javanese culture.

-The project came about in response to the Indonesian government’s new sustainability agenda and planning initiatives and the objective is to be a pioneering scheme in the promotion of sustainable office developments in Indonesia.
+The project responds to the Indonesian government’s new sustainability agenda and planning initiatives and the objective is to be a pioneering scheme in the promotion of sustainable office developments in Indonesia.

 Best Office Design (Tower 9), Indonesia Property Awards 2015 (Highly Commended)